If I hadn’t looked up, I would’ve completely missed it.

 Speaking of things looking up, I have some good news to share.
-The Raglan Arts Weekend is back on and now scheduled for Labour Weekend, the 24th – 26th of October.
-And if you missed the Raglan Arts Preview Exhibition just before lockdown, it’s now open so you can head along and check it out.
+The Raglan Arts Weekend is back on and now scheduled for Labour Weekend, the 24th to 26th of October.
+And if you missed the Raglan Arts Preview Exhibition just before lockdown, it’s now open so you can head along to the Old School Arts Centre and check it out.

 And I’m still painting

 I usually hibernate at this time of year but since the studio tour is back on, I HAD to crawl out of my cave/cozy couch full of blankets/warm spot in front of the fire and get back into the studio to paint!
 At the moment, it’s rocks and veils.
-I’ve been sharing the wonderful messy progress images with my Patreon supporters and you might have seen a few sneak peeks on Instagram stories if you follow me over there.
-At any rate, I hope to get the collection up on my website soon, so keep an eye out.
+I’ve been sharing the wonderful messy progress images with my Patreon supporters.

 Until next time, take care, stay warm, and keep looking up!